Admissions FAQ's

 • No, this is rarely helpful.
 Any student should be expected to do well in a course the second time.
 The Admissions Committee will not often be impressed by such action.

-I have a 2.99 Overall GPA or Science GPA, because I’m so close to your minimum, can I still be considered?
+I have a 2.99 overall (or science) GPA.
+Since I’m so close to your minimum, can I still be considered?

 • If your GPA did not meet our minimum requirements for consideration, we would encourage you to assess whether or not dentistry is the correct career path as our curriculum is built on a strong science foundation.